 When it comes to not washing your hair, there's pretty much an endless list of things that can happen.
 On the positive side, shampooing less often means moisturized strands, and way more time in the morning.
-But there are also weird things that happen if you don't wash your hair — even for just a day or two.
+But what happens if you don't wash your hair as frequently as you need to?

 Of course, what happens when you go without shampoo is totally dependent on your hair type.
-As celebrity hair stylist Scott Yance tells Bustle, everyone's texture is unique, and therefore every type of hair will require different care.
-If you aren't sure what's best for you, ask your hair stylist.
+As celebrity hairstylist Scott Yance tells Bustle, everyone's texture is unique, and therefore every type of hair will require different care.

 1. Your Hair Can Look Thinner